The independent Expert Panel for Fragrance Safety oversees the safety assessment process to ensure that it is scientifically sound.

-The Panel evaluates data on a fragrance material and checks whether that data supports current use levels.
+The Expert Panel evaluates data on a fragrance material and checks whether that data supports current use levels.

 The IFRA Standards set the maximum dose of a fragrance ingredient in finished consumer goods.
 They are primarily a tool for use by IFRA members in their daily work.